Proudly Serving Dallas-Fort Worth and Surrounding Areas

 Check that your emergency preparedness kit is stocked and ready when a tornado or severe thunderstorm watch is issued.
-You might also want to review your family’s emergency plan, as well as prepare your shelter with coverings like blankets, mattresses and helmets.
+You might also want to review your family's emergency plan and prepare your shelter with coverings like blankets, mattresses, and helmets.

-Tornado warnings are issued when a tornado has been spotted or one is forming.
-The Doppler radar indicates a warning when a strong rotation is happening inside a storm and a tornado may touch down soon.
-Warnings can also be issued when funnel clouds are spotted or someone reports a tornado on the ground.
+Tornado warnings are issued when a tornado has been spotted or is forming.
+The Doppler radar indicates a warning when a strong rotation is happening inside a storm, and a tornado may touch down soon.
+Warnings can also be issued when funnel clouds are spotted, or someone reports a tornado on the ground.

 Remember that all warnings should be taken seriously.
-You need to take cover immediately when a tornado warning is issued for your area.
+You must take cover immediately when a tornado warning is issued for your area.
 Remain in your safe area until the warning is officially lifted.